SFDO-Tooling/CumulusCI/docs/cli.rst

 Getting ``--help``
 ------------------
-If you want help running a task you can type ``cci task run --help`` If you aren't sure what a specific command does, you can utilize the ``--help`` option to get more information.
+If you want help running a task you can type ``cci task run --help`` If you aren't sure what a specific command does, you can use the ``--help`` option to get more information.

 .. code-block:: console